GETTING THERE

 PHONES, COMPUTERS, & GADGETS, OH MY!

-– WIFI matters: Hotel Adriano has WIFI access throughout the building, including your rooms.
+– WIFI matters: Palazzo Navona Hotel has WIFI access throughout the building, including your rooms.
 You’re therefore welcome to bring your laptop or iPad or whatever you like to use for e-mailing and reading online material.
 Just make sure that you have a US-Europe plug adaptor that will attach to your power source.
 This can be bought at most electronics stores.

 • Phones: if you want to be able to place calls during your stay in Italy, there are two ways to do so.
 1) Get an international data plan for your already existing phone, specifying that you’re going to be using it in Europe, OR 2) Get a European enabled cell-phone that you can then put an Italian SIM card into that you would buy in Rome.
 Just keep in mind that the second option will require finding and working with a Roman phone store and may take a lot of time.